NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

 kernel module provides Mellanox Infiniband-based HCAs direct peer-to-peer read and write access to the GPU's memory.

 Starting with v23.9.1 of the Operator, the Operator uses GDS driver version 2.17.5 or newer.
-This version and higher is only supported with the NVIDIA open kernel driver.
+This version and higher is only supported with the NVIDIA Open GPU Kernel module driver.
 The sample commands for installing the Operator include the ``--set useOpenKernelModules=true`` command-line argument for Helm.